At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific apprenticeship standards related to Vehicle Damage.
-Understanding these standards will not only help you in the assessment process but also demonstrate your commitment and expertise during any discussions or interviews.
+Understanding these standards will not only help you in the assessment process but also demonstrate your commitment and expertise during any discussions with our team.

 ✨Tip Number 2

 Network with current IEPAs or professionals in the field.
-Engaging with others who have experience in the role can provide valuable insights and tips that could give you an edge in the application process.
+Engaging with others who have experience in the role can provide valuable insights and tips that could enhance your application and interview performance.

 ✨Tip Number 3

-Prepare to discuss your relevant CPD activities in detail.
-Be ready to explain how your continuous professional development aligns with the requirements of the role, as this will showcase your dedication to maintaining industry standards.
+Prepare to discuss your CPD log in detail.
+Be ready to highlight how your ongoing professional development aligns with the requirements of the role, showcasing your dedication to maintaining industry competency.

 ✨Tip Number 4

 Research City & Guilds' values and mission.
-Understanding their commitment to diversity and inclusion can help you tailor your approach and show how you align with their organisational culture during any interactions.
+Understanding our commitment to diversity and inclusion will help you align your application with our organisational culture, making you a more attractive candidate.

 We think you need these skills to ace Vehicle Damage (L3) IEPA